eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 5. zebra_rnh_refresh_dependents()<figcaption>
 </figure>

 The logic in the blue portion of the code serves fast route convergence updating.
-It won't completely disable the protocol client's notification mechanism because when the reachability of routes that the NHT list depends on changes, i.e., when the routes it depends on change completely to another one, Zebra will still use the original protocol client notify mechanism for route updating.
-In other words, the blue portion will only take effect when there's an increase or decrease in the paths corresponding to the nexthop that doesn't affect route reachability.
+It won't completely replace the protocol client's notification for route updating in the following scenarios:
+- The reachability of routes that the NHT list depends on changes, i.e., when the routes it depends on change completely to another one.
+- The routes that depends on a recursive one still get updates by client's notification.

 zebra_rnh_refresh_dependents() is called as follows: